Andelad/luvbox-1c293cd4/docs/DEVELOPER_HANDBOOK.md

 ## 🎯 Quick Reference

 ### Before Writing Any Code
-1. Does this component already exist?
+1. Does this follow LuvBox house style (/styles/) visual design?
+2. If using shadcn/ui, am I restyling it to match LuvBox appearance?
+3. Am I prioritizing LuvBox gradients/shadows over flat styling?
-2. Am I using the established color system?
+4. Am I using the established color system?
-3. Am I using the established typography system?
+5. Am I using the established typography system?
-4. Am I using the content management system?
+6. Am I using the content management system?
-5. Am I following the folder structure?
+7. Am I following the folder structure?
-6. Am I using proper TypeScript types?
+8. Am I using proper TypeScript types?

 ### When in Doubt
 - Check existing similar components